-ARTWORKS is a nonprofit organization that aims to create a fertile and nurturing environment for Greek artists through funding and public engagement opportunities.
+ARTWORKS is a nonprofit organization that aims to create a fertile and nurturing environment for Greek artists and curators through funding and public engagement opportunities.

-Inaugurating the SNF Artist Fellowship Program 2018 ARTWORKS will award monetary prizes to individual artists in recognition of their artistic skills and qualifications.
+With the 2018 inauguration of the SNF Artist Fellowship Program, ARTWORKS has been awarding monetary prizes to individual artists and curators in recognition of their artistic skills and qualifications.
 The purpose of these awards is to empower the Fellows and encourage them to reflect, explore and experiment with their artistic practice.
-Apart from financial support, the Program will offer free seminars and workshops to stimulate dialogue and creativity.
-The goal is to create a dynamic alumni network, a support system that will promote interaction among artists, communities and institutions.
+Apart from financial support, the Program offers free seminars and workshops to stimulate dialogue and creativity.
+The long-term goal is to create a dynamic alumni network, a support system that will promote interaction among artists, communities and institutions.

-ARTWORKS was founded in 2017 and is exclusively supported by the Stavros Niarchos Foundation, as part of the Recharging the Youth Initiative.
+ARTWORKS was founded in 2017 and is supported by its founding donor, the Stavros Niarchos Foundation (SNF).
+Until now, ARTWORKS has supported 390 individuals.